EnglishEspañol

 • You notice a droopy eyelid or double vision.

-• You have any difficulty chewing or swallowing.
+• You have a hard time chewing or swallowing.

-• You notice intermittent muscle weakness that improves after rest.
+• You notice muscle weakness now and then that improves after rest.

-• You already have myasthenia gravis and experience any difficulty breathing.
+• You already have myasthenia gravis and you have a hard time breathing.